Search Results

 DNA, or deoxyribonucleic acid, contains all of the information needed to make every protein in a living thing and is sometimes called the “blueprint of life.”
 This morning, on Kare11 Sunrise news, the kids and I showed viewers how easy it is to extract DNA from strawberries.
 In higher organisms like plants and animals, DNA […]

-Five Ways Kids Can Decorate Eggs Using Science
+Five Ways to Dye Eggs Using Science

 - by KitchenPantryScientist